-The Kentucky Stormwater Association (KSA) supports collaboration, training and implementation with respect to stormwater permitting and solutions to improve the quality of Kentucky’s waterways.
-KSA provides forums for our members to interact and learn about the latest stormwater news, resources and implementation strategies.
-KSA hosts quarterly meetings and an annual conference on topics of interest to our members.
+Welcome to the Kentucky Stormwater Association (KSA)!
+KSA supports collaboration, training and implementation with respect to stormwater permitting and solutions to improve the quality of Kentucky’s waterways.
+KSA provides forums for our members to interact and learn about the latest stormwater news, resources and implementation strategies through regular meetings, trainings and networking opportunities.

 What is Stormwater?